On the Hamilton's isoperimetric ratio in complete Riemannian manifolds of finite volume: Isoperimetric ratio in the sense of Hamilton

-Now we begin to analyse some problems of minimization of the functionals $I(N)$, $C(N)$, $J(H)$ and $D(H)$, in Definition \ref{hamilton}.
+Now we begin to analyze some problems of minimization of the functionals $I(N)$, $C(N)$, $J(H)$ and $D(H)$, in Definition \ref{hamilton}.
 These are not all equivalent, mainly for two reasons.
 A first reason is of topological nature.
-When we go to minimize over separating hyperplanes, the topology and the metric of the manifold influence strongly our arguments of proof.
+When we go to minimize over separating hypersurfaces, the topology and the metric of the manifold influence strongly our arguments of proof.
 A second reason is due to the analytic expressions of $I(N)$, $C(N)$, $J(H)$ and $D(H)$.
-For instance, we note that the multiplicative factor, in which the perimeter appears, is linear only in $C(N)$ and $D(H)$, while this is no longer true in $I(N)$ and $J(H)$.
+For instance, we note that the multiplicative factor is linear only in $C(N)$ and $D(H)$, while this is no longer true in $I(N)$ and $J(H)$.
 This gives complications and forces us to use some different techniques of proof.
 The first case concerns $J(H)$; this is an easy observation.